Use the form below to search the Health Library.

 As Botox restricts muscle movement, it creates a smoother appearance, even if it does not remove all traces of the wrinkle.

 How Does It Work?

 Tiny quantities of the toxin are injected directly into the muscles of facial expression.
-The treated muscles weaken over the course of two weeks and the person is no longer able to contract the frown muscles.
+The treated muscles weaken over the course of 2 weeks and the person is no longer able to contract the frown muscles.
 They can still lift their eyebrows normally and blink without problems.
 The injection is almost painless.